-Staff can also contact the Designated Officer in the Local Authority, who is responsible for the co-ordination of responses to allegations against people who work with children.4
+Staff can also contact the Local Authority Designated Officer (LADO), who is responsible for the co-ordination of responses to allegations against people who work with children.

 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 between 8.00 a.m. and 8.00 p.m.
 Monday to Friday or email help@nspcc.org.uk.
 Information is also available on the NSPCC website as follows: What you can do/Report abuse/whistleblowing advice.